beamable/Changelogs/com-beamable-changelog.md

 - `WebSocketConnection` no longer throws `WebSocketConnectionException` during normal reconnect flows
 - `WebSocketConnection` will use the most recent JWT to attempt reconnection
-- Possible `NRE` when opening the Beamable Button while having never logged in

 ### Fixed